One Million Step Challenge

 You may feel that you prefer to exercise without taking part in a public challenge.
 But it’s been proven that if we write down our plan to exercise more, and/or tell others about a particular exercise commitment, we are much more likely to stick to it.

 For me, living with diabetes and exercising regularly go hand in hand.
 Keeping physically active can really help me manage my condition.
-This now my third challenge.
+This is now my third challenge.

 In 2018, I couldn’t believe how excited my friends and family were to see me complete a million steps.
 And to top it off, Diabetes UK awarded me a medal for doing so.